Mark Wahlberg

-Mark Robert Michael Wahlberg (born June 5, 1971), former stage name Marky Mark, is an American actor, businessman, and former rapper.
+Mark Robert Michael Wahlberg (born June 5, 1971), formerly known by his stage name Marky Mark, is an American actor, producer, and former rapper.
 His work as a leading man spans the comedy, drama, and action genres.
-He has received multiple accolades, including a BAFTA Award, and nominations for two Academy Awards, three Golden Globe Awards, nine Primetime Emmy Awards, and three Screen Actors Guild Awards.
+He has received multiple accolades, including a BAFTA Award, and nominations for two Academy Awards, three Golden Globe Awards, and nine Primetime Emmy Awards.

-Wahlberg was born in Boston, Massachusetts in 1971.
-During his early life, he perpetrated several crimes.
-In the 1990s, Wahlberg was a member of the music group Marky Mark and the Funky Bunch, with whom he released the albums Music for the People (1991) and You Gotta Believe (1992).
+Wahlberg was born in Boston.
+As a youth, he took part in a number of violent and racially motivated attacks, resulting in a felony conviction.
+He gained fame as a member of the hip hop group Marky Mark and the Funky Bunch in the 1990s, with whom he released the albums Music for the People (1991) and You Gotta Believe (1992).
 Wahlberg made his screen debut in Renaissance Man (1994) and had his first starring role in Fear (1996).
 He received critical praise for his performance as porn actor Dirk Diggler in Boogie Nights (1997).

-In the early 2000s, he ventured into big-budget action movies, such as The Perfect Storm (2000), Planet of the Apes (2001), and The Italian Job (2003).
+In the early 2000s, Wahlberg ventured into big-budget action movies, such as The Perfect Storm (2000), Planet of the Apes (2001), and The Italian Job (2003).
 He was nominated for the Academy Award for Best Supporting Actor for playing a police officer in the crime drama The Departed (2006).
-He was nominated for the Golden Globe Award for Best Actor for the sports drama biopic The Fighter (2010), in which he starred as Micky Ward.
-In the 2010s, he landed successful comedy roles with The Other Guys (2010), Ted (2012), Ted 2 (2015), Daddy's Home (2015), and Daddy's Home 2 (2017).
-He also became the protagonist in two films in the Transformers live-action film franchise, Transformers: Age of Extinction and Transformers: The Last Knight.
+He was nominated for the Golden Globe Award for Best Actor for portraying Micky Ward in the sports drama biopic The Fighter (2010); as co-producer, he was nominated for the Academy Award for Best Picture.
+During the 2010s, Wahlberg landed successful comedy roles with The Other Guys (2010), Ted (2012), Ted 2 (2015), Daddy's Home (2015), and Daddy's Home 2 (2017).
+He also starred in the Transformers franchise films Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
 He was the world's highest-paid actor in 2017.

 Wahlberg served as executive producer of five HBO series: the comedy-drama Entourage (2004–2011), the period crime drama Boardwalk Empire (2010–2014), the comedy-dramas How to Make It in America (2010–2011) and Ballers (2015–2019), and the documentary McMillions (2020).
 He is co-owner of the Wahlburgers chain and co-starred in the reality TV series about it.
-He received a star on the Hollywood Walk of Fame in 2010.
+Wahlberg received a star on the Hollywood Walk of Fame in 2010.